DerekDVS/Website-Created-By-Derek/README.md

 # Website-Created-By-Derek
-This project focuses on my website development
+This project focuses on my website that is hosted on my old laptop.